André Rebouças

+Mulatto father

 Despite racial prejudice, his father, a mulatto, was an important and prestigious man at the time.
 Self-taught to read and write, he had been granted the right to practice law throughout the country, represented Bahia in the Chamber of Deputies on a range of legislatures, was secretary of the Provincial Governorship of Sergipe, advisor to the emperor, and had received the title of Knight of the Imperial Order of the Southern Cross in 1823.

+Improving the water supply of Rio de Janeiro

 Rebouças became famous in Rio de Janeiro, at the time capital of the Empire of Brazil, solving the trouble of water supply, bringing it from fountain-heads outside the town.

+Creation of a torpedo for the Paraguayan War

 Serving as a military engineer during the Paraguayan War in Paraguay, Rebouças successfully developed a torpedo.

+Abolitionism

 Alongside Machado de Assis and Olavo Bilac, Rebouças was a very important middle class representative with African descent, he also was one of the most important voices for the abolition of slavery in Brazil.